First-Order Methods for Nonsmooth Nonconvex Functional Constrained Optimization with or without Slater Points: Preliminaries

 \begin{definition} A point x is an $\epsilon$-KKT point for problem \eqref{mainproblemoriginal} if $g_i(x) \leq 0 \ \forall i=1,...,m$, and there exists $\zeta_f \in \partial f(x)$, $\zeta_{gi} \in \partial g_i(x)$ and $\lambda=(\lambda_1,...,\lambda_m)^T \geq 0$ such that:

 \end{definition}

 Let $\hat{x}_{k+1}$ denote the optimal solution for the subproblem \eqref{conssubproblem}.
 The considered inexact proximal point approach will produce iterates $x_{k+1}$ near each $\hat{x}_{k+1}$.
 As we will see, the sequence $\hat{x}_{k}$ converges towards an approximate stationary point for the main problem \eqref{mainproblemoriginal}.
 So we can only ensure our iterates $x_k$ are near an approximately stationary point.
-The following definitions describe points in the proximity of an approximately stationary point. \begin{definition} A point x is an $(\epsilon, \eta)$-FJ point for problem \eqref{mainproblemoriginal} if there exists an $\epsilon$-FJ point $x'$ for problem \eqref{mainproblemoriginal} with $\|x-x'\| \leq \eta$. \end{definition}
+The following definitions describe points in the proximity of an approximately stationary point.